 On the other hand, if a new policy provides options for legalized status, it could improve immigrant workers' employment prospects and thereby raise their opportunities to secure private, employer-sponsored insurance.

 This article is based on Leighton Ku and Demetrios G. Papademetriou's report for the Independent Task Force on Immigration and America's Future.
-The report is part of a volume entitled Securing the Future: The Immigrant Integration Policy Agenda.
+The report is part of a volume entitled Securing the Future: U.S. Immigrant Integration Policy, A Reader.

 Cunningham, Peter (2006).
 "What Accounts for Differences in the Use of Hospital Emergency Departments in Communities Across the United States?"
 Health Affairs web exclusive, July 18.